ananas304/ananas304/README.md

 ### <div align="center">I'm Ananya, an information Science Student 👨‍💻 </div>
 <br/>

-I'm really into machine learning and working towards becoming a data scientist.
+I'm really into software development and machine learning, with experience in backend systems, APIs, and data-driven models using Python, Java, and TensorFlow.
 I love learning new things every day, and I’m always ready for a good challenge!
 When I'm not coding, you’ll find me painting, playing the piano, or getting lost in a good dystopian novel.<br/>Feel free to connect with me—let's chat or collaborate on something exciting!

 - 🔭 I’m currently working on [AgroTech-AI](https://github.com/manikumarreddyu/)